VOCALION

 described above.
 Vogue's all-purpose EP series, VE-170000, also continued

 to be used for Vocalion releases, sometimes with a suffix.
-The Jazz /

-number).
+number.
 Popular EPs had blue-and-white labels in the same design as the

 briefly during the 1970s as part of the Decca group, reissuing material from its

-glory days; only one 7" appeared, a Various Artists EP featuring Duke
+glory days.
+Only one 7" appeared, a Various Artists EP featuring Duke

 Ellington's 'East St. Louis Toodle-oo', 'Making Faces At The Moon' by The